Get ready for the Royal Rumble with Ric Flair, John Morrison, more

 Tweet of the Week

-That look when your in the 2 person sauna cabinet and some dudes like "Hey any room in there?". @joshrafferty pic.twitter.com/UEND1Aufdt— South Sea Strangler (@SamoaJoe) January 23, 2017
+That look when your in the 2 person sauna cabinet and some dudes like "Hey any room in there?". @joshrafferty pic.twitter.com/UEND1Aufdt— The Destroyer (@SamoaJoe) January 23, 2017

 See you on Sunday, Joe.